Updated: May 30, 2022

 Recent research studies have found that women with breast cancer who consume soy and other plant-based foods, live longer.
 The phytoestrogens found in soy and human estrogen are not the same, and the body does not produce harmful cancerous products from the phytoestrogens in soy.
 The isoflavones found in soy can actually play a long-term protective role and may also promote bone health in the absence of human estrogen in females.

-Recommendations for both survivors, and those not diagnosed with cancer, encourage 1-2 servings of soy products per day.
+Recommendations for both survivors, and those not diagnosed with cancer, encourage 1-2 servings of organic soy products per day.
 This could be:

 1 cup of soy milk

 2 tablespoon of miso